Postcodes in the United Kingdom: Modern postcode system

-On 1 May 1967 postcodes were introduced in Croydon.
+On 1 May 1967 postcodes were next introduced in Croydon.
 The many postcodes for central Croydon began with "CRO", while those of the surrounding post towns with CR2, CR3 and CR4.
 The uniform system of a set of three final characters after the space (such as 0AA, known as the inward code) was adopted.
 This was to be the beginning of a ten-year plan, costing an estimated £24 million.
 Within two years it was expected that full coding would be used in Aberdeen, Belfast, Brighton, Bristol, Bromley, Cardiff, Coventry, Manchester, Newcastle upon Tyne, Newport, Reading, Sheffield, Southampton and the Western district of London.
 By 1967, codes had been introduced to Aberdeen, Southampton, Brighton and Derby.
 In 1970, codes were introduced to the London Western and North Western postal districts.
 In December 1970, much Christmas mail was postmarked with the message "Remember to use the Postal Code" although codes were used to sort mail in only a handful of sorting offices.

 During 1971, occupants of addresses began to receive notification of their postcode.
 Asked in the House of Commons about the completion of the coding exercise, the Minister of State for Posts and Telecommunications (whose role superseded that of Postmaster General in 1969), Sir John Eden, stated that it was expected to be completed during 1972.
 The scheme was finalised in 1974 when Norwich was completely re-coded but the scheme tested in Croydon was sufficiently close to the final design for it to be retained, with CRO standardised as CR0 (district zero) thus removing the need to create a CR1 district.

 A quirk remained: the central Newport (Gwent) area was allocated NPT at a similar time to Croydon becoming CRO, and surrounding areas were (as today) allocated NP1–NP8.
 NPT lasted until the end of 1984 when it was recoded NP9.

-Girobank's GIR 0AA was the last domestic postcode with a fully alphabetical outward code.
-That code no longer exists in the Royal Mail's PAF system, but was taken over by the bank's current owners, Santander UK.
+Girobank's GIR 0AA was the last UK postcode with a fully alphabetical outward code.
+That code no longer exists in the Royal Mail's PAF, but was taken over by the bank's current owners, Santander UK.